zio/zio-metrics-legacy/docs/essentials/prometheus.md

 use it.

-The main drawback, as far as I can tell, is that you need that extra call to `unsafeRun` in order to extract and use the metrics themselves.
+The main drawback, as far as I can tell, is that you need that extra call to `Runtime.unsafe.run` in order to extract and use the metrics themselves.
 If you don't, then every call to `inc` or `time` would attemp to re-register the metric which results in an Exception.
 This is because things wrapped up in `ZIO`s are descriptions of a program so flatmapping or folding on them causes them to start their execution flow from the beginning.

-Although the ideal is to call `unsafeRun` only once in your App, this is only an ideal and calling it a second (or even third) time is OK as long as you do not abuse its usage.
+Although the ideal is to call `Runtime.unsafe.run` only once in your App, this is only an ideal and calling it a second (or even third) time is OK as long as you do not abuse its usage.

-You can, however, eliminate this extra `unsafeRun` by registering your `counter` and `histogram` during startup and pass them as inputs to your `ZLayer` using `fromFunction`:
+You can, however, eliminate this extra `Runtime.unsafe.run` by registering your `counter` and `histogram` during startup and pass them as inputs to your `ZLayer` using `fromFunction`: